danielsyahputra/streamlit-word-segmentation/README.md

 The image is avaliable at [Docker hub](https://hub.docker.com/repository/docker/danielsyahputra13/streamlit_word_segmentation).
 To run this app, you can do the following commands.

 - Pull image: `docker pull danielsyahputra13/streamlit_word_segmentation`
-- Run docker container locally: `docker run -p 8501:8501 danielsyahputra13/streamlit_word_segmentation`
+- Run docker container locally: `docker run -it -rm -p 8501:8501 danielsyahputra13/streamlit_word_segmentation`
 - Open the browser and go to `localhost:8501` to see the application.

 Once all the process has successfully done, you will see the app look like this.